 Like most professional services, many law firms rely on referrals.
 62% of clients found the law firm that they chose to represent them through referrals.
 That’s not exactly a trend, however.
 It’s always been like this for attorneys and that it continues to be an important factor in bringing clients to your law firm should surprise no one.

-As a trend, lawyer referral service can play a huge role in all of the marketing that you do.
+As a trend, lawyer referral service can play a huge role in all of the law firm marketing that you do.
 That includes digital marketing.
 But traditional advertising methods are a scattershot approach to drawing referrals.
 Most law firms are not using their digital tools effectively as a lawyer referral service.

 This year we expect more firms to tap their digital resources in order to draw in more referrals.